guardrex/aspnetcore-iis-ps-publish/README.md

 # net5-iis-ps-publish
 Experimental script for publishing .NET 5 projects to one or more IIS servers.

+### Note pending release of `dotnet cli`
+`dotnet cli` publishing will radically alter the published output from what we currently get with DNX.
+The file and folder layout will be much flatter.
+I will revise this script as soon as I have `dotnet cli` working.

 ## WARNING!
 This script is highly **EXPERIMENTAL!** Do not use with any application publishing in a production environment.
 Use at your own risk.
 ### Requirements